 While the hurricane doesn’t last more than a day, the aftermath does last for weeks or months, and that becomes a problem for travelers when it comes the time to return home.
 While airports tend to reopen rather quick – a day or two after the hurricane – depending on the damage they suffered, they might reopen with only a limited operation.

 In Puerto Rico’s case, the airport reopened 24 hours after Hurricane Maria only for military personnel and aid, and 24 hours after that just for ten domestic flights to the states (international flights started a week after).
-Every couple days, as the airport normalized, more flights were added, but the waiting list of all the passengers who had their flights canceled reached to about 10,000 passengers per major airline.
+Every couple of days, as the airport normalized, more flights were added, but the waiting list of all the passengers who had their flights canceled reached to about 10,000 passengers per major airline.

 Should this happen to you, know that priority is given to passengers who have a ticket/seat on the current departing flight, and then the standby passengers from all the canceled flights will take the empty seats.
 If you’re stand-by, you could be waiting for days before you leave.

 Hopefully, these tips will help you prepare for a hurricane should it happen to pass wherever you’re vacationing.
 Know that most of these tips don’t just apply to tourist, but to locals too.
 But, beyond being prepared, the most important thing is to take things seriously and protect your life and that of your family.